microsoft/CCF/doc/architecture/raft_tla.rst

 The given specification consists of four files:

 - ``ccfraft.tla`` : The core formal specification that implements CCF Raft.
-- ``MCraft.tla`` : The model checking implementation for the specification (that uses a static configuration).
+- ``MCccfraft.tla`` : The model checking implementation for the specification (that uses a static configuration).
 Sets the constants and can be modified for each run to fine tune the settings, for instance to increase or decrease the size of the model checking.
-- ``MCraft.cfg`` : The core configuration that defines which invariants are to be checked etc. Usually stays untouched during normal model checking.
+- ``MCccfraft.cfg`` : The core configuration that defines which invariants are to be checked etc. Usually stays untouched during normal model checking.
-- ``MCraftWithReconfig.tla``: Analogous to ``MCraft.tla`` but with support for reconfiguration.
+- ``MCccfraftWithReconfig.tla``: Analogous to ``MCccfraft.tla`` but with support for reconfiguration.

 Building blocks of the TLA+ spec